schultzcole/FVTT-Context-Convenience/README.md

 Shows or hides all scenes in a folder in the top navigation bar.

+### Actor Entity Actions

+#### Edit Prototype Token

+Open the prototype token configuration for an actor without needing to open that actor's sheet.

 ## API

 Utility functions are available in `game.ctxConvenience` for much of the available context menu actions.
 In some cases, these functions expose parameters beyond what is available in the context menu.
 For instance, `game.ctxConvenience.folders.sortFolderContents` exposes a `cmp` parameter that lets you define the comparison function that will be used to sort the entities in the folder.